-Big premium coupes and convertibles like the Mercedes SEC and SL, Jaguar XJS, and BMW 6-Series occupied a small but lucrative market.
-They sold in modest numbers, but well-heeled buyers were willing to pay a sizable premium for their distinctive styling, making such cars very profitable.
+Big premium coupes and convertibles like the Mercedes-Benz SEC and SL, Jaguar XJS, and BMW 6-Series occupied a small but lucrative market.
+They sold in modest numbers, but well-heeled buyers were willing to pay a sizeable premium for their distinctive styling, making such cars very profitable.
 They also served as style leaders for their brands, adding luster to the rest of the line.

 Several other automakers had recently tried to break in to the high-end two-door segment with mixed results.
 Cadillac’s Pininfarina-styled Allanté roadster and Buick’s two-seat Reatta had failed to lure buyers away from the established European leaders despite significantly lower prices.
 The Cadillac Eldorado and Lincoln Continental Mark VII lacked the cachet or sophistication to appeal to BMW or Mercedes buyers, while Honda’s Legend coupe was more of a two-door sedan than a posh sports coupe.
 Still, the coupe market remained a tempting target.

 Nissan, which launched its Infiniti brand in 1989, had clearly thought the same thing.
 Shortly after the debut of the Q45 sedan, Nissan introduced an Infiniti coupe, the M30.
-An Americanized version of the Japanese-market Nissan Leopard, the M30 was upright, boxy, and sedanish, with bland styling and unexceptional performance.
-Unsurprisingly, it made no particular impression on coupe buyers, and Infiniti dropped it in short order.
+An Americanized version of the Japanese-market Nissan Leopard, the M30 was upright and fairly sedanish, combining bland styling and unexceptional performance.
+Unsurprisingly, it made no particular impression on coupe buyers and Infiniti dropped it in short order.

-Toyota had several options for developing a Lexus coupe: They could do as Mercedes had with its S-Class coupes and simply offer a two-door version of the LS400 sedan, although the LS400 was so stylistically conservative that the results would likely have been disappointingly bland.
-A second alternative was to create a Lexus version of the big Toyota Soarer luxury coupe, a home-market rival of the Leopard, but the existing Z20 Soarer was then nearing the end of its design cycle; it had bowed in early 1986 and its basic themes dated back to the first-generation Soarer, launched in 1981.
+Toyota had several options for developing a Lexus coupe: First, they could do as Mercedes had with its S-Class coupes and simply create a two-door coupe or hardtop version of the LS400 sedan, although the LS400 was so stylistically conservative that the results would likely have been disappointingly bland.
+A second alternative was to create a Lexus version of the Toyota Soarer, a home-market rival of the Leopard, but the existing Z20 Soarer was then nearing the end of its design cycle; it had bowed in early 1986 and its basic themes dated back to the first-generation Soarer, launched in 1981.
 The third and most promising option was the most challenging: creating something wholly new and better suited to American tastes.

-Understanding the tastes of the U.S. market had always been a challenge for the Japanese automakers, whose designers and engineers often had very different values than their American customers.
+Understanding the preferences of the U.S. market had always been a challenge for the Japanese automakers, whose designers and engineers often had very different values than did their American customers.
 In the sixties and early seventies, Nissan had benefited (whether they appreciated it or not) from the insights of Yutaka Katayama, head of NMC USA, whose tastes were more in line with those of the American market.
-Toyota, for its part, decided to seek American help.
-In 1964, the company hired Strother MacMinn, a teacher at the Art Center of Pasadena, California, to train Toyota designers.
-Although MacMinn agreed to help, he warned Toyota executives that training stylists in Japan would not be enough.
-To understand American sensibilities, he said, Toyota’s designers needed to live in the U.S.
+Toyota, for its part, decided to seek American help and in 1964 had hired Strother MacMinn, a teacher at the Art Center of Pasadena, California, to train the company’s Japanese designers.

-T. Okada, head of product planning back in Japan (and the project leader for the two previous Soarers), was not thrilled with either the unorthodox approach or its early results, but he gave Campbell and Lui permission to develop their design into a full-size clay model.
-To their relief, when they presented the clay to him six months later, he was very pleased with it.
-Their work also found an enthusiastic supporter in the coupe project’s chief engineer, Seihachi Takahashi, who would become an important ally.
+Toshihiro Okada, head of Toyota product planning back in Japan (and the project leader for the two previous Soarers), was not thrilled with either the unorthodox approach or its early results, but he gave Campbell and Lui permission to develop the design into a full-size clay model.
+To their relief, when they presented the clay to him six months later, he was very pleased with it, as was chief project engineer Seihachi Takahashi, who would become an important ally.